Viraj121/tasjify/README.md

 ## Taskify
-A simple task adding application where new task can be added, for now only new task are able to add CRUD operations features are left
+A simple task adding application where new task can be added and small cards will be displayed on the screen, for now only new task are able to add CRUD operations features are left